NabilaT2204/Hackhive2025/README.md

 ## Acknowledgments

-- Deepseek-R1 by Ollama for its powerful summarization and calendar capabilities.
+- Llama 2 powered by Meta AI for its powerful summarization and calendar capabilities.
 - RateMyProfessors for providing valuable insights into professor reviews.